 The author wrote only one book in 2017 and 1 in 2018, and for 2019, there was no new volume released.

 Which light novels does the anime of Tokyo Ravens cover?

-Conclusion for Source Material: The first season of Tokyo Ravens used nine volumes, but that was too much, and the anime skipped a lot.
+CONCLUSION OF SOURCE MATERIAL The first season of Tokyo Ravens used nine volumes, but that was too much.
+The anime skipped a lot.
 The average number for two cour series to adapt is around 4 to 6 light novel volumes.
 That means there is more than enough material for another season.